 Configure indexes.conf for all peers

-For the purposes of replicating data, it's critical that the set of clustered indexes in the
+For the purposes of replicating data, it's critical that the set of clustered indexes defined in the

-indexes.conf file be identical across all peers in a cluster.
+indexes.conf files be identical across all peers in a cluster.
 For information on how to configure this file, read the topic "Configure the peer indexes".

-Note: Under limited circumstances (for example, to perform local testing or monitoring), you might want to add an index (or an app with a new index) to one peer but not the others.
-You can do this by creating a peer-specific
+Note: Under limited circumstances (for example, to perform local testing or monitoring), you might want to add an index to one peer but not the others.
+You can do this by creating a single-peer

 indexes.conf, so long as you're careful about how you configure the index and are clear about the ramifications.
 The data in such an index will not get replicated.
-The peer-specific
+The single-peer

 indexes.conf supplements, but does not replace, the common version of the file that all peers get.
+You can similarly maintain single-peer apps, if necessary.
 See "Add an index to a single peer", later in this topic, for details.